-Millions of individuals in the workforce are faced with jobs where they are not guaranteed a safe and healthy work environment.
-Immigrants (especially Latino immigrants), low-literacy workers, young workers and low-wage workers are particularly vulnerable.
-Through grants from NIOSH, the Public Welfare Foundation, and Susan Harwood, IWJ National and its Worker Centers are rapidly expanding their health and safety work, doing outreach, training, and organizing of workers.
+Millions of individuals in the workforce are working at jobs where they are not guaranteed a safe and healthy work environment.
+Immigrants (especially Latino immigrants), low-literacy workers, young workers and low-wage workers are particularly vulnerable to unsafe and unhealthy working conditions.
+Through grants from NIOSH, the Public Welfare Foundation, and OSHA's Susan Harwood program, Interfaith Worker Justice and members of its national worker center network are rapidly expanding their health and safety work, doing outreach, training, and organizing of workers.

 What is IWJ doing to address health and safety in the workplace?